Showing posts with label workshop. Show all posts

 2014, Wednesday, May 15, Workshop Florence Library with Bill Huddleson UNA Front Porch Storytelling Festival

-He used a different approach to storytelling and he made it fun.
+He used a different storytelling approach and made it fun.

-We broke up into several groups and did several different activities.
+We broke into several groups and did various activities.

 One activity was" Making the Right Move."

-This was an activity that involved two people A & B.
+This was an activity involving two people, A & B.

-The next activity including doing the following singing, mimicking, reading looking at one another, reading standing back to back, reading while sitting, reading while standing, we whispered the words, and we lip read the following:
+The next activity included the following: singing, mimicking, looking at one another, reading, standing back-to-back, reading while sitting, and reading while standing.
+We whispered the words, and we lip-read the following:

-Another activity we were given was to read a story and re-tale it to our partner.
+Another activity we were given was to read a story and retell it to our partner.

-King Solomon and Fate was the story that I had to re-tale to my partner.
-The moral of my story was when death looks you in the face; no matter how hard you try, you cannot outrun your fate.
+King Solomon and Fate was the story that I had to retell to my partner.
+The moral of my story is that when death looks you in the face, no matter how hard you try, you cannot outrun your fate.

-The bird and the turtle needed to go east for the winter but the turtle could not fly so, the bird said, I will help you but you must not let go of the stick.
+The bird and the turtle needed to go east for the winter, but the turtle could not fly, so the bird said," I will help u, but you must not let go of the stick.

-So, the turtle lets go, to tell his friend goodbye, and when the turtle lets go, he fell to the ground.
+So, the turtle lets go to tell his friend goodbye, and when he does, he falls to the ground.

 The moral of this story is you cannot fly without wings!!!!!!